Koreans in China: History

-Due to the geographic proximity between China and the Korean Peninsula, population migration of some kind has often occurred throughout history.
-However, most early ethnic Koreans in China had been assimilated by the Han Chinese, Manchus and Mongols.
-Thus, the overwhelming majority of today's ethnic Korean population in China are descendants of Korean arrivals since late Qing Dynasty.
+Due to the geographic proximity between China and the Korean Peninsula, population migration has occurred frequently throughout history.
+However, most early ethnic Koreans in China were assimilated into Han Chinese, Manchu, and Mongol populations.
+Consequently, the vast majority of today's ethnic Koreans in China are descendants of those who arrived during or after the late Qing Dynasty.

 Early history

-After the conclusion of the Goguryeo–Tang War CE 645 – 668, over 200,000 prisoners from Goguryeo were relocated to the Chinese capital Chang'an by the Tang forces.
-During the 8th and 9th centuries since Silla, Korean trading quarters involved in trade with China existed in the coast of Shandong Peninsula and commercial towns on the Grand canal between the borders of Henan and Shandong and the lower Yangtze River.
-These Koreans imported exotic products that were already foreign to China into Korea (Silla).
-Like other foreigners involved in trade, Koreans were placed in designated quarters in those cities such as Dengzhou, Yangzhou and Lianshui in Huai'an (Chuzhou) with special interpreters and managers for foreigners but Korean traders mostly avoided southern China.
+After the conclusion of the Goguryeo–Tang War (CE 645 – 668), Tang forces relocated over 200,000 prisoners from Goguryeo to the Chinese capital, Chang'an.
+During the 8th and 9th centuries of the Silla period, Korean trading quarters involved in commerce with China existed along the coast of Shandong Peninsula and in commercial towns on the Grand Canal, specifically between the borders of Henan and Shandong and the lower Yangtze River.
+These Koreans imported exotic products that were already foreign to China back into Korea (Silla).
+Like other foreign traders, Koreans were restricted to designated quarters in cities such as Dengzhou, Yangzhou, and Lianshui in Huai'an (Chuzhou), with special interpreters and managers.
+However, Korean traders mostly avoided southern China.

-According to records of History of Liao (遼史), Khitans set up a Samhan county, in Zhongjing Circuit (中京道), one of the Liao's 5 "circuits", after Goryeo–Khitan War to settle prisoners of wars.
-In the Yuan dynasty, Koreans were included along with Northern Chinese, Khitans and Jurchens in the third class, as "Han people".
+According to the records of the History of Liao (遼史), the Khitans set up Samhan county in Zhongjing Circuit (中京道), one of the five Liao 'circuits', to settle prisoners of war after the Goryeo–Khitan War.
+In the Yuan dynasty, Koreans were included in the third class, as 'Han people,' along with Northern Chinese, Khitans, and Jurchens.
 Korean settlements in the Yuan Dynasty were mostly war-related.
-In 1233, former Goryeo commander Hong Pok-wŏn and his followers moved to the current-day Liaoyang and Shenyang areas of Liaoning Province in Northeast China after his surrender to the Mongols during the Mongol invasions of Korea, and was offered an administrator position to take charge of Korean population there.
-In the next years, another ten thousand Goryeo households were brought under his administration.
-In 1266, Wang Jun (王綧), a member of the Goryeo royal family, was sent to the Mongol Empire as a hostage.
-There were 2,000 Goryeo households accompanying him and settling down in the current-day Shenyang city.
+In 1233, former Goryeo commander Hong Pok-wŏn and his followers moved to the present-day Liaoyang and Shenyang areas of Liaoning Province in Northeast China after his surrender during the Mongol invasions of Korea.
+He was offered an administrator position to take charge of the Korean population there, and in the following years, another ten thousand Goryeo households were brought under his administration.
+In 1266, Wang Jun (王綧), a member of the Goryeo royal family, was sent to the Mongol Empire as a hostage, accompanied by 2,000 Goryeo households who settled in present-day Shenyang.